fhcrc/microbiome-demo/README.md

 ## Acknowledgements

-We would like to thank Martin Morgan, Sujatha Srinivasan and David Fredricks for their work in making this possible.
+The data for this demonstration was generated as part of ongoing work at the Fred Hutchinson Cancer Research Center on the microbiome of the vagina.
+We would like to thank Martin Morgan, Sujatha Srinivasan and David Fredricks for their work and for allowing the data to be used.